Sutto/transperth-api/README.md

 ## Want to use the API?

 Howdy partner!
-This API is running for use in building applications.
+This API is running for use in building applications consumg data about the Perth Transit API.

 To find out more, visit the [hosted API documentation](http://doc.perthtransit.com/).
+We currently provide a hosted instance of this API on http://api.perthtransit.com/ that you can use and experiment with.

 ## About